square/go-jose/jose-util/README.md

     jose-util expand --format JWE   # Expands a compact JWE to full format jose-util expand --format JWS   # Expands a compact JWS to full format

+## Decode base64

+The JOSE format uses url-safe base64 in payloads, but the `base64` utility that ships with most Linux distributions (or macOS) only supports the standard base64 encoding.
+Therefore a `b64decode` command is supported in `jose-util` that can decode url-safe base64 data.

+    echo "8J-Ukgo" | jose-util b64decode